ilanali04/CS-4348-Project-1--IRA210000/devlog.md

 b) Plan for this session
 - Fix the issues in the encryptor
 - Do a full end to end test of the different features

+### Session 4 End: 10-19-2025 9:43PM
+a) Reflection
+- I ended up fixing the problem by reverting back to my old encryptor file.
+I assumed it had problems before because the driver was not fully done.
+- The encryptor problem is now fixed
+- The full testing resulted in all features working
+- Added the README file outlining the parts of the project